-The measured particle size distributions (PSD) shows a multimodal pattern (Fig. 4a).
-This example of a global PSD that includes the entire particle size range was deconvoluted, assuming a mixture of lognormal sub-distributions (e.g. Masson et al., 2018).
+The measured particle size distributions (PSDs) show a multimodal pattern (Fig. 4a).
+This example of a global PSD that includes the entire particle size range was deconvoluted, assuming a mixture of lognormal subdistributions (e.g., Masson et al., 2018).
 On the left side of the PSD, a weak lognormal mode was detected in the clay range, but it was negligible in comparison to the silt volume.
-A fairly uniform fraction of fine sands ($d_s \cong 80 \,\mu$ m) that were transported in suspension throughout the water column with a nearly constant mode over depth was identified.
+A fairly uniform fraction of fine sands ($d_s \cong 80 \,\mu\text{m}$) that were transported in suspension throughout the water column with a nearly constant mode over depth was identified.
 This fraction approximately corresponds to the diameters less than the 10th percentile of the riverbed PSD.
-A second sand class ($d_s \cong 200 \,\mu$ m) is transported as graded suspension with a strong vertical gradient limited to the lower part of the water column (z/h < 0.2).
-The Rouse number P{φ}
+A second sand class ($d_s \cong 200 \,\mu\text{m}$) is transported as graded suspension with a strong vertical gradient limited to the lower part of the water column (z/h < 0.2).
+The Rouse number P{φ} varies from one to six for this class of sediments, suggesting that bed load may be non-negligible.
+However, the concentration dataset does not contain any bedload sample close enough to the riverbed and taken with a relevant integration time to assess this argument.

-30 varies from 1 to 6 for this class of sediments indicating that bedload may be non-negligible.
-However, no data exists to assess this argument.
-Concerning the whole dataset of fine sediment mean diameters d_f (Fig. 4b), no vertical gradient was observed for fine sediments, indicating there was homogeneous mixing throughout the water column, except near the air-water interface, where the calculated d_f tended to decrease.
-On the other hand, a gradient was observed for the sand fraction.
-Indeed, d_s varied from approximately 300 to 500 μm near the bottom to 80 - 100 μm near the surface.
-The increased sand diameters d_s in the bottom 0.2 h of the water column may be explained by bed material inputs (see yellow distribution in Fig. 4a).
+Concerning the whole dataset of fine sediment mean diameters d_f (Fig. 4b), no vertical gradient was observed for fine sediments, indicating that there was homogeneous mixing throughout the water column, except near the air-water interface, where the calculated d_f tended to decrease.
+In contrast, a gradient was observed for the sand fraction.
+Indeed, d_s varied from approximately 300 to 500 μm near the bottom to 80 to 100 μm near the surface.
+The increased sand diameters d_s in the bottom 0.2h of the water column may be explained by bed material inputs (see the yellow distribution in Fig. 4a).

 Nevertheless, modeling the PSD with two size groups, which were characterized by a diameter d{φ} that was almost constant throughout the water column, was reasonably suitable for the observed PSD, although two more classes (i.e., clay and bed material) could be considered to improve this model.
-Thus, an average of the diameters derived from the PSD was calculated to summarize the PSD data into one single mean diameter d{φ} [m] per site for each size group φ .
+Thus, an average of the diameters derived from the PSD was calculated to summarize the PSD data into one single mean diameter d{φ} (m) per site for each size group φ .

-10 3.2 Suspension model suitability with the measured profiles
+3.2 Suspension model suitability with the measured profiles

 The suspension models (Eqs.
 7, 9, 11, 12) were fitted to the concentration data to evaluate their suitability to the observed profiles.
-The dataset confirmed that the Zagustin model causes the Rouse number (P'{φ}) to be slightly smaller than that calculated with the Rouse model: $P'{\phi} \approx 0.93 P{\phi}$.
+The dataset confirmed that the Zagustin model causes the Rouse number (P'{φ}) to be slightly smaller than that calculated using the Rouse model: $P'{\phi} \approx 0.93 P{\phi}$.
 The fitted P{φ} values showed low variability and were summarized by single average values per site, as shown in Table 2.
-This low variability indicates there is a dynamic equilibrium between the settling velocity $w{\phi}(d{\phi})$ and the shear velocity u under nominal flow conditions, although some extreme values ($P{\phi} > 0.5$) were measured
+This low variability indicates that there is a dynamic equilibrium between the settling velocity $w{\phi} (d{\phi})$ and the shear velocity u under nominal flow conditions, although some extreme values ($P{\phi} > 0.5$) were measured during severe drought events at the lowland stations.